Metropolitan-Council/growing.shade/inst/app/www/intro.md

 opportunities lie to build or enhance tree canopy cover is a real challenge.

-<br> On this page, you’ll find an online collection of stories about
+<br> On this page, you’ll find:

+-   A brief history and rationale around tree planting efforts
+-   An online collection of “tree success” stories
-trees and an interactive tool to highlight priority areas for tree planting and canopy maintenance in the seven-county Twin Cities metro area.
+-   An interactive tool to highlight priority areas for tree planting
+-   A scenario planning thing

 We suggest using a desktop browser for the best experience.
 Scroll down to start using the tool.

-<br> This is a quick and dirty test to see if this works.
-And/or if it
-would be useful to jump start future conversations.
-If this seems like a useful approach, let’s think more critically about everything!!!!!!
+<br> **This interactive application is intended to jump start future
+conversations.
+What seems useful?
+What is missing?
+What is superfluous?
+What is working and not working from a user experience perspective?**

 <br>
 <hr>